Problems Sleeping, Insomnia, Sleep Deprivation & Sleep Disorders

 Getting Off To Sleep, Problems Getting Up We may have developed sleeping patterns over time, which are hard to break, and are now seeking sleep help.
 Bedtime procrastination - staying up late, getting off to sleep (especially for those with no time concept) can be a challenge.
+(We may experience sleep anxiety, sleep fear, sleep terror.)
 Some of us may struggle to get up in the morning.
 Others struggle with lack of sleep.
-Some may struggle to let go, soothe ourself, utilise our imagination.
+Overthinking, some may struggle to let go, soothe ourself, utilise our imagination.
 Putting off sleep, we may have trouble stilling our monkey mind with all its inner chatter, which can become like a vicious circle, where we worry about not sleeping.
 Obsessing about things, mulling things over, our thoughts may race ahead.
 The harder we try to sleep (and trying not to try) the more counterproductive this seems to become.
 Aroused, we may find it difficult to close down.
 We may use alcohol as a sedation to help get us off to sleep, or for our insomnia, which can turn out to be counterproductive, especially if we have problems waking up in the morning.
+The sleep problems therapy may also explore the impact of sleep experiences/habits in the past that may affect us now.
+Death anxiety may also affect some of us getting off to sleep.
+Counselling can explore what specifically might be happening for us that prevents us having a good night's sleep, getting up in the morning.